jacobcfuller/Stickleback_Genomes_Project/src/README.md

 Python scripts and small programs for analyzing different aspects of Y chromosome sequences

 ## depth
-* Use read depth of y chromosome sequences to elucidate structural variations
+* Use read depth of y chromosome sequences to search for structural variations

 ## divergence
 * Use SNPs (single nucleotide polymorphisms) to analyze diversity between populations